AkindeleRoqeeb/Audiobook/README.md

 # Audio reader help
-this will help in term of reading
+this will help in term of reading.